-NORD gratefully acknowledges Priya S. Kishnani, MD and Jennifer Goldstein, PhD, CGC, Division of Medical Genetics, Department of Pediatrics, Duke University Health System, for assistance in the preparation of this report.
+NORD gratefully acknowledges Priya S. Kishnani, MD, and Mrudu Herbert, MD, Division of Medical Genetics, Department of Pediatrics, Duke University Health System, for assistance in the preparation of this report.

 Glycogen storage disease type IX (GSD-IX) is a group of at least four disorders characterized by a deficiency of the enzyme phosphorylase kinase.
 This enzyme is necessary to break down (metabolize) a type of complex sugar known as glycogen.
 Normally, glycogen is metabolized into a simple sugar known as glucose.
 Glucose is one of the main sources of energy for the body.
 When there is excess glycogen, it is stored in the body, primarily in the liver and muscles and, when the body needs more energy, is eventually converted into glucose.
 Because individuals with GSD-IX cannot properly break down glycogen, excess amounts accumulate in the liver, muscles, or both.
 GSD-IX is sometimes categorized into a liver form (caused by phosphorylase kinase deficiency in the liver, or liver and muscle) and muscle form, which is rare and is caused by phosphorylase kinase deficiency in the muscle only.

-Common symptoms of the liver form include abnormal enlargement of the liver (hepatomegaly), unusually low levels of blood glucose (hypoglycemia) during fasting, and growth delays.
+Common symptoms of the liver form include abnormal enlargement of the liver (hepatomegaly), unusually low levels of blood glucose (hypoglycemia), increase in blood ketones, which are byproducts generated when the body burns fats for energy (hyperketosis) during fasting, and growth delays.
 The specific symptoms that develop and the overall severity of GSD-IX can vary greatly from one individual to another, even among individuals with the same subtype.
 The liver form of GSD-IX is inherited in either an X-linked or autosomal recessive manner and can be caused by a mutation in one of three different genes.
 Mutations in only one gene have been found in individuals with the muscle form.
 This form is rare and is inherited in an X-linked manner.

 GSD-IX is part of a larger group of disorders in which the body cannot metabolize glycogen into glucose (glycogen storage diseases).
 The underlying cause is different for each glycogen storage disease.
 GSD-IX was first described in the medical literature in 1966 by Dr. Hug, et al. They reported on a young girl with phosphorylase kinase deficiency of the liver that was consistent with autosomal recessive inheritance.
 Later on, similar individuals were described in the medical literature whose cases were more consistent with X-linked inheritance.
 This second group of individuals was originally classified as having glycogen storage disease type VIII.
 However, the X-linked form is now classified as a subtype of GSD-IX since the disorder involves the same enzyme complex as the autosomal recessive forms.
 The classification of GSD-VIII is no longer used (obsolete).

 GSD-IX is caused by deficiency of the enzyme phosphorylase kinase.
 The specific symptoms present, severity and prognosis can vary depending upon the subtype and the areas of the body affected.
 The symptoms and severity can vary even among individuals with the same mutation.
 In addition, some subtypes have only been reported in a handful of individuals, which prevents physicians from developing a complete picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.
-Despite the wide variety in presentation, many individuals with the liver form of GSD-IX are mildly affected, and symptoms often improve as affected children age.
-Based on limited studies, most adults with GSD-IX have few or no symptoms.
-However, further research is needed to determine whether there are any long-term complications in adulthood.
+Individuals with the liver form of GSD-IX have a wide range of clinical symptoms ranging from less severe to more severe hepatic manifestations of the disease.
+Natural history studies are necessary to understand completely the long-term course and prognosis of GSD IX.

 Glycogen Storage Disease Type IXa

 GSD-IXa is the most common subtype of GSD IX, and is caused by the deficiency of phosphorylase kinase in the liver.
-It accounts for approximately 75% of cases and is also known as X-linked liver glycogenesis or PHKA2-related phosphorylase kinase deficiency.
-Affected individuals often develop an enlarged liver (hepatomegaly), low blood glucose levels (hypoglycemia) during fasting, and growth delays.
-Some children have mild delays in motor development.
+It accounts for approximately 75% of affected individuals and is also known as X-linked liver glycogenesis or PHKA2-related phosphorylase kinase deficiency.
+Affected individuals often develop an enlarged liver (hepatomegaly), low blood glucose levels (hypoglycemia) and high levels of blood ketones during fasting, and growth delays.
+Some children have delays in motor development.
 Hypoglycemia can develop after fasting overnight, after shorter periods of fasting, or if food intake is reduced during illness.
 Symptoms of hypoglycemia include shakiness, irritability, unexplained fatigue, headache, pale skin, and rapid heartbeat.
 Hypoglycemia can result in the body burning fat for energy in which causes high levels of ketones in the body (hyperketosis).
 Hyperketotic hypoglycemia can be associated with nausea and vomiting.
-Although hypoglycemia is usually mild, it can be severe and may recur.
+Although hypoglycemia can be considered mild symptoms could be masked because of the body’s ability to lower levels of blood glucose than in unaffected individuals.
+Hypoglycemia can also be very severe and may recur.
 Growth delays can be pronounced during childhood, but most children show catch-up growth and ultimately reach a normal adult height.
 Diminished muscle tone (hypotonia) and muscle weakness may also be seen during early childhood.
 Puberty may be delayed.
+Increased levels of different lipids such as cholesterol (hypercholesterolemia) and triglycerides (hypertriglyceridemia) may be seen in blood of some affected individuals.

-Although GSD-IXa has, historically, been considered a benign (mild) disorder, there is a wide range in severity of symptoms.
-Some people have mild symptoms such as few or no problems with hypoglycemia.
-Other people have severe and recurrent hypoglycemia.
-There have been reports in the medical literature of cases in which scar tissue has developed within the liver (fibrosis) and, rarely, children may develop irreversible scarring of the liver (cirrhosis).
+Although GSD-IXa has, historically, been considered a benign (mild) disorder, this notion is being currently dispelled with reports of patients with severe symptoms.
+It is being increasingly recognized that there is a broad range in the severity of symptoms.
+Some people have few or no problems with hypoglycemia while others have severe and recurrent hypoglycemia.
+There have been reports in the medical literature of cases in which scar tissue has developed within the liver (fibrosis) and, in some children may develop irreversible scarring of the liver (cirrhosis).

 Glycogen Storage Disease Type IXb

 This subtype of the disorder is characterized by phosphorylase kinase deficiency of the liver and the muscle.
 It is also known as PHKB-related phosphorylase kinase deficiency.
-The symptoms are similar to those in people with GSD-IXa, but tend to be mild.
-Children with GSD-IXb can develop an enlarged liver (hepatomegaly), hypoglycemia, diminished muscle tone (hypotonia), mild muscle weakness, and growth delays that can result in childhood short stature.
+The symptoms are similar to those in people with GSD-IXa.
+Children with GSD-IXb can develop an enlarged liver (hepatomegaly), hypoglycemia, diminished muscle tone (hypotonia), muscle weakness, and growth delays that can result in childhood short stature.
 Despite the deficiency of PhK in muscle as well as liver, muscle weakness is not always reported in people with this subtype.

 Glycogen Storage Disease Type IXc

 This subtype of GSD-IX is characterized by phosphorylase kinase deficiency of the liver.
 It is also known as PHKG2-related phosphorylase kinase deficiency.
 The symptoms are similar to those in people with GSD-IXa and GSD-IXb, but tend to be severe.
-Like GSD IXa and GSD-IXb, this form of the disorder is characterized by an enlarged liver, hypoglycemia, hypotonia and mild delays in motor development in some children, and growth delays in childhood.
-Most individuals attain a normal adult height.
-Less often abnormal enlargement of the spleen (splenomegaly) may occur.
+Like GSD IXa and GSD-IXb, this form of the disorder is characterized by an enlarged liver, hypoglycemia, hypotonia and delays in motor development in some children, and growth delays in childhood.
+Most individuals attain a normal adult height..
 Some children may develop recurrent episodes of low blood glucose levels (hypoglycemia).
 This can result in the body burning fat for energy resulting in high levels of ketones in the body (hyperketosis).
 Hyperketotic hypoglycemia may only occur after prolonged fasting, such as overnight or during an illness if food intake is reduced, and can be associated with nausea and vomiting.
+Benign tumors of the liver, also known as hepatic adenomas may be seen in some individuals.
+Affected individuals may present with a wide range of disease symptoms.
+Understanding of this disease continues to evolve as more cases come to light.

 Glycogen Storage Disease Type IXd

 This extremely rare form of the disorder is characterized by phosphorylase kinase deficiency of the muscle.
 The liver is not affected.
-Affected individuals may develop progressive muscle weakness, muscle degeneration (atrophy), muscle cramps, abnormal muscle pain (myalgia) that occurs following exercise (exercise-induced muscle pain), and abnormal muscle stiffness following exercise.
+Affected individuals may develop progressive muscle weakness, muscle degeneration (atrophy), muscle cramps, abnormal muscle pain (myalgia) that occurs following exercise (exercise-induced muscle pain), abnormal muscle stiffness following exercise and rust colored urine due to excretion of myoglobin, a muscle protein (myoglobinuria).
 In general, affected individuals cannot exercise at normally accepted levels (exercise intolerance).
-The onset of symptoms can occur in childhood or adulthood; most cases have adult onset.
+The onset of symptoms can occur in childhood or adulthood; most patients have adult onset.
 Notably, some individuals with phosphorylase kinase deficiency in muscle do not have any obvious symptoms.
 This form is also known as PHKA1-related phosphorylase kinase deficiency.

 Glycogen storage disease type IX is caused by mutations in the PHKA1, the PHKA2, the PHKB, or the PHKG2 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation is present in a gene, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.
 For GSD-IX, these mutations can be inherited in either an autosomal recessive or X-linked manner.